Coca-Cola: Happiness Refill

 The city of Santa Claus is situated in the state of Indiana, USA.
 The museum in the city brings together different objects related to Santa Claus and has long received letters from people around the world, described as doing so for more than 70 years.

-Coca-Cola with its ad agency Ogilvy Brazil selected 75 forgotten letters and set out on an impossible task to find the writers and give them exactly what they asked for.
+Coca-Cola with its ad agency Ogilvy Brazil selected 75 forgotten letters, meaning letters written to Santa as children that sat unanswered for years, and set out on an impossible task to find the writers and give them exactly what they asked for.
 The result was a touching movie that reinforces the magic of Christmas.

 The impossible brief behind the film